nkoub/multinetx/README.md

 Copyright
 =========

-(C) Copyright 2013-now, Nikos E Kouvaris
+(C) Copyright 2013-2019, Nikos E Kouvaris

 Each file in this folder is part of the multiNetX package.

-multiNetX v1.0 is part of the deliverables of the LASAGNE project (multi-LAyer SpAtiotemporal Generalized NEtworks), EU/FP7-2012-STREP-318132 (http://complex.ffn.ub.es/~lasagne/)
+**multiNetX v1.0** is part of the deliverables of the LASAGNE project (multi-LAyer SpAtiotemporal Generalized NEtworks), EU/FP7-2012-STREP-318132 (http://complex.ffn.ub.es/~lasagne/)

-multiNetX v2.0 is an extension of the version 1.0 and has the additions made by Ines Carrasco (https://github.com/InesCarrasco) during her intership in the University of Namur and the Namur Institute for Complex Systems (naXys) the summer of 2018.
+**multiNetX v2.0** is an extension of the version 1.0 and has the additions made by *Ines Carrasco* (https://github.com/InesCarrasco) during her internship in the University of Namur and the Namur Institute for Complex Systems (naXys) the summer of 2018.

+**multiNetX v3.0** provides is buid on the previous versions and provides an easy installation m,ethod via pypip

 multiNetX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by